US sanctions against Iran

 The European Commission responded to the US withdrawal from the JCPOA by announcing on 18 May 2018 that it would amend its Blocking Regulation (EU Council Regulation no. 2271/96) to protect EU companies from the extraterritorial effect of US secondary sanctions against Iran.

-The Blocking Regulation forbids EU persons or entities from complying with US secondary sanctions and requires EU Member States to impose penalties which are ‘effective, proportional and dissuasive’ where a breach arises.
+The Blocking Regulation forbids EU persons or entities from complying with US secondary sanctions and requires EU member states to impose penalties that are ‘effective, proportional and dissuasive’ where a breach arises.
 It provides protection to EU persons or entities by allowing them to recover damages in EU courts as a result of complying with such sanctions and makes US court judgments based on these sanctions ineffective in the EU.
-There is also a mechanism which allows EU companies to ask for an exemption if they can demonstrate that compliance with the Blocking Regulation would 'seriously damage their interests' or the interests of the EU.
+There is also a mechanism that allows EU companies to ask for an exemption if they can demonstrate that compliance with the Blocking Regulation would 'seriously damage their interests' or the interests of the EU.

-Since the US withdrawal from the JCPOA, relations between Iran and the other parties to the JCPOA has deteriorated.
-In May 2019 Iran announced that it would no longer abide by its commitments.
-On 14 January 2020 France, Germany and the UK triggered the JCPOA dispute resolution mechanism by referring the issue of Iran’s non-compliance to the Joint Commission of the JCPOA.
-If this issue is not resolved it may lead to the collapse of the JCPOA and the re-imposition of EU and UN sanctions against Iran.
+Since the US withdrawal from the JCPOA, relations between Iran and the other parties to the JCPOA have deteriorated.
+In May 2019, Iran announced that it would no longer abide by its commitments.
+On 14 January 2020, France, Germany and the UK triggered the JCPOA dispute resolution mechanism by referring the issue of Iran’s non-compliance to the Joint Commission of the JCPOA.
+If this issue is not resolved it may lead to the collapse of the JCPOA and the reimposition of EU and UN sanctions against Iran.

 The US Treasury and the US Office of Foreign Assets Control (OFAC) has issued detailed Guidance and FAQs relating to the lifting of US secondary sanctions under the JCPOA: